R J Trees and Hedging Ltd Registered office The School, The Green, Biddestone, SN14 7DG, United Kingdom, Registered in GB

 Our range of Hawthorn bare root plants (Crataegus monogyna)

-We have Hawthorn bare root hedging plants in several specifications and heights.
-The 1+0 specification plants are seedlings (often called whips) which were grown from seed sown in the spring and are sold during the following November to April months ie they are 1 year old.
+We have Hawthorn bare root hedging plants (can also be used as small trees) in several specifications and heights.
+The 1+0 1 year old plants are seedlings (often called whips) which were grown from seed sown in the spring and are sold during the following November to April months ie they are 1 year old.
 We have Hawthorn whips in several heights all grown by us in Herefordshire.

-We also have Hawthorn transplants (1+1) which began as a one year old whip (grown from seed in one growing season) and are then planted back out for one more growing season in a different area of our fields at lower density to give each plant more space, nutrients and water.
+We also have Hawthorn transplants (1+1, 2 year old plants) which began as a one year old whip (grown from seed in one growing season) and are then planted back out for one more growing season in a different area of our fields at lower density to give each plant more space, nutrients and water.
 Again these are all grown by us in Herefordshire.

 Hawthorn (Crataegus Monogyna) Summary